amarCausevic/slo-rally/README.md

 # slo-rally

 Project is based on express.js and react native for IOS and ANDROID devices application.
 With different features for mobile application for rally Slovenia, time, live results, result of previous year, etc.

 # Local Setup

 npm init -y
 npm install express
-npm install --save-dev typescript @types/node @types/express ts-node
+npm install --save-dev typescript @types/node @types/express ts-node npm install express-async-handler // For handling aysnc calls npm install fast-xml-parser // For parsing xml npm install node-fetch // For requests

 Here’s what these packages do: